dennyboby/human_aware_robot_navigation/README.md

   - [4.
 Output](#4-output)

 ## 1. Introduction
 This repo contains the Unity simulation for hospital scenario provided by WPI HiRO Lab [Gopher-In-Unity-Simulation](https://github.com/hiro-wpi/Gopher-In-Unity-Simulation) and a gopher social robot that can navigate using the social navigation cues.
 The robot predicts the future positions of the moving human and generates a social costmap around those predictions.
 The global planner plans a path considering all the costs.
-More information about working and can be found [here](https://github.com/dennyboby/human_aware_robot_navigation/tree/master/docs/document).
+More information about working can be found [here](https://github.com/dennyboby/human_aware_robot_navigation/tree/master/docs/document).

 ## 2. Setup
 In order to setup the repo follow the instruction in [SETUP.md](https://github.com/dennyboby/human_aware_robot_navigation/blob/master/SETUP.md).